Shina Novalinga

 Shina Novalinga (Inuktitut syllabics: ᓯ̵ᓇ ᓄᕙᓕᓐᒐ, born 1998) is an Inuk social media personality, singer, and activist.
-She gained fame for posting videos throat singing with her mother on TikTok and Instagram.
-As of August 2022, she has over 4 million TikTok followers and 2 million Instagram followers.
+She gained fame for posting videos throat singing with her mother on TikTok and Instagram, who has been a professional throat singer for many years.
+Her love of throat singing came from her mother and wanted to express her culture to those unfamiliar with it, which is how she started to create videos on social media.

 Early life and education

-Shina Novalinga was born in 1998 to her mother Caroline (Kayuula) Novalinga, a professional throat singer, in Puvirnituq, Nunavik, Canada and moved to Montreal when she was four years old.
+Shina Novalinga was born June 30, 1998 to her mother Caroline (Kayuula) Novalinga, a professional throat singer, in Puvirnituq, Nunavik, Canada and moved to Montreal when she was four years old.
 She describes herself as half Inuk and half Quebecoise.
 Novalinga learned to speak Inuktitut with her mother, and began throat singing under her mother's instruction when she was seven.
 She has a younger sister named Catherine Lizotte.

 In the spring of 2021, Novalinga graduated with a degree in business management from John Abbott College in Quebec.
 She started a one-year program in Inuit Studies at Nunavik Sivunitsavut in Montreal in fall 2021.

 Social media

+TikTok

 Novalinga gained fame in March 2020 after she began posting viral videos to TikTok under the handle @shinanova which feature aspects of her Inuit culture.
 As of July 2021, Novalinga's most viewed video portrays her mother brushing and braiding Novalinga's hair to the song "Savage Daughter" by Sarah Hester Ross, with 21.6 million views.